AyomideAdeyemi/PharmacyInventory/README.md

 A Complete Pharmacy Inventory Application Using CleanArchitecture

 Welcome to the Pharmacy Inventory Application!
-This application allows you to manage medication inventory and user information for a pharmacy.
+This application allows you to manage Drug inventory and user information for a pharmacy.

 ## Features

 - User Management: Add, update, and delete user profiles.
-- Medication Management: Manage information about different medications.
+- Drug Management: Manage information about different Drugs.
-- Inventory Tracking: Keep track of medication quantities held by users.
+- Inventory Tracking: Keep track of Drug quantities held by users.
-- Unit Conversion: Define different units for medications (e.g., tablets, bottles, sachets).
+- Unit Conversion: Define different units for Drug (e.g., tablets, bottles, sachets).
-- Relationships: Establish relationships between users and medications.
+- Relationships: Establish relationships between users and Drugs.

 ## Technologies Used